Navenby: Economy and media

 Navenby was originally an agricultural village, with most people living off the land or trading goods in the local market.
 Statistics show that, in 1841, 48% of villagers worked in agriculture, but today the majority of villagers, 67%, are employed in the service industry and most commute to work away from Navenby.
 The village does, however, offer limited work opportunities, with the High Street lined with shops, fast-food stores and public houses.
 A doctors' surgery, building society and residential care home are based in the village, although the post office closed in January 2011.

 The local newspaper for Navenby is the Lincolnshire Echo, which includes news and sports reports, as well as job advertisements.
-The local radio stations for the village are BBC Radio Lincolnshire on 94.9 FM and Lincs FM on 102.2 FM.
+The local radio stations for the village are BBC Radio Lincolnshire on 94.9 FM and Greatest Hits Radio on 102.2 FM.
 The newest addition to the local airwaves is Siren FM, a community radio station that broadcasts on 107.3 FM from the University of Lincoln.